 Looking for lung involvement: Chest x-ray and/or CT scans can help confirm if the lungs are involved.

-Looking for nerve involvement: EMG or Nerve Conduction Studies can be performed to look for nerve involvement.
+Looking for nerve involvement: Electromyography or Nerve Conduction Studies can be performed to look for nerve involvement.

 There are many medications that can be used to treat lupus.
 The choice of medications will depend on a person’s specific symptoms.